Information for prospective students

 Masters

-Information about the different Biology Masters programs can be found here; students completing the Marine Biology or Physiology and Behavior Masters programs may conduct research in the Crook Lab.
+Information about the different Biology Masters programs can be found here; students completing the Integrative Biology or Physiology and Behavior Masters programs may conduct research in the Crook Lab.
 Applications open in October and close in February for the following Fall semester.

 → Prospective Masters students should have a thorough grounding in either Animal Behavior, Neuroscience or both.
 Applicants will have, ideally, at least one semester of undergraduate research experience working with live animals.
 Students lacking coursework in behavior and neuroscience, or who have no experience with animals, are not generally competitive in the application process.